smiles0527/HASO-simulation/HOW_TO_RUN.md

 ```

 This will:
-- ✅ Test all imports
+- Test all imports
-- ✅ Load the office building map
+- Load the office building map
-- ✅ Run a 30-second simulation
+- Run a 30-second simulation
-- ✅ Show results
+- Show results

-**Expected output:** You'll see agent movement and simulation results!
+**Expected output:** You'll see agent movement and simulation results.

 ---

-## Method 2: Full Simulation (5 minutes) 📊
+## Method 2: Full Simulation (5 minutes)

 ```bash
 python test_full_simulation.py
 ```

 This will:
-- ✅ Run a complete 5-minute evacuation
+- Run a complete 5-minute evacuation
-- ✅ Show detailed agent performance
+- Show detailed agent performance
-- ✅ Display which rooms were cleared
+- Display which rooms were cleared

 ---

-## Method 3: Visual Demo (with plots!) 🎨
+## Method 3: Visual Demo (with plots)

 ```bash
 python demo_visual.py
 ```

 This will:
-- ✅ Run the simulation
+- Run the simulation
-- ✅ Create 4 visualization files in `demo_results/`
+- Create 4 visualization files in `demo_results/`
-- ✅ Show an interactive dashboard
+- Show an interactive dashboard
-- ✅ Display graphs of progress
+- Display graphs of progress

 **Output files:**
 - `1_building_layout.png` - Building map